hyperledger/indy-node/design/anoncreds.md

     1. Schema Issuer needs to be able to create multiple schemas by the same issuer DID.
     1. Schema Issuer needs to be able to evolve existing schema adding new attributes.
     1. We need to keep reputation for Schema's Issuer DID.
-    1. We should have any semver assumptions for Schema's version by the Ledger.
+    1. We should not have any semver assumptions for Schema's version by the Ledger.
 1. Creation of Cred Def:
-    1. CredDef Issuer may not be the same as CredDef issuer.
+    1. CredDef Issuer may not be the same as Schema issuer.
     1. CredDef Issuer needs to be able to create multiple CredDefs by the same issuer DID.
     1. CredDef Issuer needs to be able to create multiple CredDefs for the same Schema by the same issuer DID.
-    1. We need to keep reputation for Issuer DID.
+    1. We need to keep reputation for CredDef's Issuer DID.
-1. Creation of Revoc Reg:
+1. Creation of Revocation entities (Def and Registry):
-    1. RevocReg Issuer may not be the same as Schema Issuer and CredDef issuer.
+    1. RevocDef Issuer may not be the same as Schema Issuer and CredDef issuer.
-    1. RevocReg Issuer needs to be able to create multiple RevocReg for the same issuer DID.
+    1. RevocDef Issuer needs to be able to create multiple RevocDefs for the same issuer DID.
-    1. RevocReg Issuer needs to be able to create multiple RevocReg for the same CredDef by the same issuer DID.
+    1. RevocDef Issuer needs to be able to create multiple RevocDef for the same CredDef by the same issuer DID.
-    1. We need to keep reputation for RevocReg DID.
+    1. We need to keep reputation for RevocDef's Issuer DID.
-1. Referencing Schema/CredDef/RevocReg:
+1. Referencing Schema/CredDef/RevocDef:
-    1. Prover needs to know what CredDef (public keys), Schema and Revocation Registry were used for issuing the credential.
+    1. Prover needs to know what CredDef (public keys), Schema and RevocDef were used for issuing the credential.
-    1. Verifier needs to know what CredDef (public keys), Schema and Revocation Registry were used for issuing the credential from the proof.
+    1. Verifier needs to know what CredDef (public keys), Schema and RevocDef were used for issuing the credential from the proof.
 1. <b>Keys rotation</b>:
     1. Issuer needs to be able to rotate the keys and issue new credentials with the new keys.
     1. Issuer needs to be able to rotate the keys using the same Issuer DID.
-1. <b>Processing issued credentials when key is compromised</b>:
+1. <b>Validity of already issued credentials when key is compromised</b>:
     1. If the Issuer's key is compromised and the issuer suspects that it's compromised from the very beginning, then the Issuer should be able to rotate the key so that all issued credentials becomes invalid.